Brown bin garden waste service

 Garden waste collections

-If you need to have your garden waste removed before then, you can request a garden waste bags collection or use other ways to dispose of your waste.
+If you require an ad-hoc garden waste collection, you can request a Garden waste bag collection, or use other ways to dispose of your waste.

 About the brown bin service

-The brown bin, or Clip and Collect service provides fortnightly collections of garden waste between February and November.
+The brown bin, or Clip & Collect service provides fortnightly collections of garden waste.

 To be eligible for a brown bin, you must have a current collection service for a standard grey or green wheelie bin.

-- The service takes a winter break December and February each year.
+• The service takes a winter break between December and February each year.

 Assisted collections